-We want to change that—participate in our naming contest and name a wolf.
+We want to change that— and name a wolf.

 Since time immemorial, humans have named wolves; people have named wolves out of respect and even out of fear.
 We name them to honor their individual identity and transcendent spirits.
 Let’s recognize their perseverance and endurance with inspirational names rather than by sterile numbers.